openfaas/faas/ADOPTERS.md

 * [Black.ai](https://black.ai) - video encoding, transcoding - object detection for CCTV using AI.

+* [Cloud Initiatives](https://cloudinitiatives.com) - Used for customer installations for custom functionality, and for main product providing educational course metrics.

 * [Corva.ai](https://corva.ai) - "Corva is an information-sharing, collaboration-driving, and productivity-powering solution for your Drilling, Completions, Geoscience, and Sustainability teams."

 * [3fs](https://3fs.si) - 3fs is using OpenFaaS for automating repetitive development tasks like automatic rebasing, vendoring of dependencies on merge requests and many other things that make our developers lives easier